bertilmuth/requirementsascode/README.md

 You can [customize message handling](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns) in a simple way, for example for measuring performance, or for logging purposes.

-For more advanced scenarios that depend on the application's state, like Sagas, you can create a [model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
+For more advanced cases that depend on the application's state, like Process Managers and Sagas, you can create a [model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
 It's a simple alternative to state machines, understandable by developers and business people alike.